allandao/50suds-5feee/src/pages/faq.md

     questions:
       - question: How long does shipping take?
         answer: >
           Shipping is based on when your order is received.
-We will only ship our soaps within the state they are made for.
+We currently only ship our soaps within the state they are made for.

           *   US shipping within the state of Michigan will take between 3 to 5